-These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.
+These are the most exciting new UK hotel openings from 2021 – and the ones that only just managed to open at the end of 2020.

 From cool country boltholes to the world’s first ‘super boutique’ hotel, and the latest offering from the PIG hotel group, here’s where we will be checking in.

-This list will be added to throughout 2021 so keep checking back for our latest recommendations.
+This list will be constantly added to so keep checking back for our latest recommendations.

 We may earn a small commission from some of the retailers if you click on links in this article, but we don’t allow this to influence our recommendations.

 One of the most beautiful hotels to open this year has to be NoMad London.
 The group already have hotels in New York, LA and Vegas, but this is their first establishment in Europe.

 The 91-room hotel is in the former Bow Street Magistrates Court building in Covent Garden.

 One of the highlights, even if you’re not staying here, is the all-day dining space in the light filled atrium.
 We’ve already been for cocktails and can confirm this place is superb.

 If you’re a fan of Soho Houses, you’ll love The Bradley Hare, located on the Duke of Somerset’s Estate in the beautiful village of Maiden Bradley, Wiltshire.

 Comprising 12 uniquely styled bedrooms, this is definitely countryside cool – and is firmly on our wish list of places to stay this summer.